Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Bird Rock Trail is Providenciales' only established hiking route and is located at the southeasternmost point of the island.
 This flat trail has low difficulty and winds through vegetation and wetland, eventually opening up onto a limestone outcropping where you can see remnant shells from the old conch farm.

 The country’s top hiking trail, the Crossing Place Trail, is located on Middle Caicos.
-If you want to discover the sights off of Providenciales, it’s easy to visit some of the outer islands on a day trip.
+If you want to discover the sights off Providenciales, it’s easy to visit some of the outer islands on a day trip.
 Simply select an island, book a rental car, and take a ferry or flight.
-For information on the sights and scenes of the less-inhabited islands, see our island-specific pages.

 Birdwatching